 Here are three simple steps every trainer could take into account if they want to keep a client healthy.

 - Assess their muscle imbalances, postural distortions, and movement patterns.
 Find out what’s loose and weak and strengthen it.
 Find out what’s tight and inactive and activated and loosen it.

-- If the client is having a problem with a specific exercise?
-Either modify the exercise.
-Or stop and give them a new one.
+- If the client is having a problem with a specific exercise.
+Either modify the exercise or stop and give them a new one.
 This is not about ego-you having them do things they cannot do.
-I see many trainers just watching clients doing exercise wrong and letting them get away with it.
-Where just a quick simple fix would be to show them how to do the exercise and talk them through it.
+I see many trainers just watching clients doing exercises wrong and letting them get away with it.
+Were just a quick simple fix would be to show them how to do the exercise and talk them through it.
 That’s our job.

-- Explaining to the client why they are doing the exercise that doing is very important.
-Many personal fitness trainers just explain the movement wants and show them.
+- Explaining to the client why they are doing the exercise that they are doing is very important.
+Many personal fitness trainers just explain the movement just once.
 Then they expect the client to get it right the first time.
-In the workouts ahead they just mentioned the name of the exercise and expect the client to get it right.
+In the workouts ahead, they just mentioned the name of the exercise and expect the client to get it right.
 The proper way is that each time after you name the exercise.
 Go over a few points of how to do the exercise correctly.
 Then talk them through every rep meticulously as they perform it.
 Correcting them, encouraging them along the way.
 A good trainer knows how to coach a client through a specific exercise no matter how novice the client is.
-The trainer can get them to do it correctly and to have the talent and patients.
+The trainer can get them to do it correctly with patience and proper coaching.

 As a personal fitness trainer who works with his clients at home in the Boca Raton area.
 I’m very passionate, dedicated to helping my clients reach their fitness goals.
 Helping them in every personal training session by showing them how to do the exercise correctly.
 Focusing in on technique and correct form.
 Helping them with their postural imbalances.
 The final result is they reach their fitness goals safely.